dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 ## Enable debugging for Visual Studio and Visual Studio Code

-Debugging is enabled automatically for new projects that are created using the ASP.NET Core 3.2 Preview 3 or later Blazor WebAssembly project template.
+Debugging is enabled automatically for new projects that are created using the ASP.NET Core 3.2 Preview 3 or later Blazor WebAssembly project template ([current release is 3.2 Preview 4](xref:blazor/get-started)).

 To enable debugging for an existing Blazor WebAssembly app, update the *launchSettings.json* file in the startup project to include the following `inspectUri` property in each launch profile: